ur-technology/go-ur/common/README.md

 # Installation

-As a subdirectory the main go-ethereum repository, you get it with `go get github.com/ur-technology/go-ur`.
+As a subdirectory the main go-ur repository, you get it with `go get github.com/ur-technology/go-ur`.

 # Usage